dice-group/KBQA-PG/KBQA/appB/transformer_architectures/bert_spbert-le_spbert-le/README.md

 # BERT-SPBERT-LE-SPBERT-LE
-This model consists of an encoder BERT model for questions, an encoder SPBERT2-LE model for triples.
+This model consists of an encoder BERT model for questions, an encoder SPBERT-LE model for triples.
 The output tokens of both models are concatenated and fed into the decoder.
-The decoder is another SPBERT2-LE instance.
+The decoder is another SPBERT-LE instance.
-SPBERT2-LE uses the preprocessor in `KBQA/AppB/preprocessing/labeling_preprocessor` which we call label-encoder (LE).
+SPBERT-LE uses the preprocessor in `KBQA/AppB/preprocessing/labeling_preprocessor` which we call label-encoder (LE).
 ## Installation